 Work began late 2003 to reconfigure the tracks through UP's Grant Tower interchange to allow higher train speeds, and the project was completed in November 2007.
 Union Pacific and Salt Lake City worked together to request the abandonment of the 900 South Line, and the request was approved in June 2006, to take effect upon the completion of the Grant Tower reconfiguration project.
 The tracks along the route were removed during the summer of 2008, and the right-of-way converted to use as an urban trail for walkers and bikers.

-At some time in late July 2001, Union Pacific sent a letter to Salt Lake City terminating the franchise agreement with the city for the rail line that paralleled 900 South.
+Union Pacific sent a letter to Salt Lake City terminating the franchise agreement with the city for the rail line that paralleled 900 South.
 The railroad stated that intended to reactivate the line and to operate eight to ten, 100-car trains a day through the Glendale and Poplar Grove neighborhoods.
 The franchise agreement was signed in 1989 and expired on June 30, 2003, granting Union Pacific the right to cross certain streets in Salt Lake City.
 The agreement included the city's right to revoke the right to cross city streets for any line not used for nine consecutive months.
 The last UP train to operate on the 900 South Line was "three years ago."
 In the letter, Anderson gave Union Pacific until November 1, 2001 to remove the rails from the crossings and restore the streets. (part from Surface Transportation Board Finance Docket 34090, decided November 7, 2001)

 August 3, 2001